City of Adelaide (1864): Permanent home

-City of Adelaide is now in Dock 2, but still on the barge Bradley.
-It is planned to move the ship from the barge onto the adjoining land in 2021.
-CSCOAL has secured a long term peppercorn lease for the land from the South Australian Government, and plans to develop a seaport village, with City of Adelaide as its centre-piece.
+City of Adelaide was stored in Dock 2 sitting on the barge Bradley while plans were made to move the ship from the barge onto the adjoining land in 2021.
+CSCOAL had secured a long term peppercorn lease for the land from the South Australian Government.
+CSCOAL aims are to develop a seaport village, with City of Adelaide as its centre-piece.

+In June 2023 the City of Adelaide was jacked up 1.5m on the barge, in readiness for the arrival of Self Propelled Modular Transporters in September.
+These SPMTs will go under the raised ship and move it from the barge onto its permanent home at Dock 2.
+A shallow pit will house the ship.

+In June 2024, the SPMTs off-loaded the ship from the barge, and moved it to its final destination.